kaylajanos/STT4870/Git/GitOne.md

 to your machine, you will not need to initialize your directory.

 ### Forking  a Repo
 Another common way to clone a repo is my first "forking" someone else's repo.
 Forking a repo creates a remote (GitHub) copy of the forked repo.
 To work on the forked repo, you first must clone the remote fork to your local  machine.
 When a repository is cloned, it has a default remote called `origin` that points to your fork on GitHub, not the original repository it was forked from.
+This means that updates the orignal repo owner makes will not automatically be added to your forked repo.

+### How to...

 ## GUI appraoch with RStudio